Common Misunderstandings: Hard Water and Kidney Stones

-Simply put, hard water is water with dissolved calcium and magnesium above established tolerable levels.
+Simply put, hard water is water with dissolved calcium and magnesium above tolerable levels.
 This contamination is commonly measured in grains per gallon (GPG).
 Most city and well water supplies contain calcium and magnesium because most water comes from groundwater.
 Groundwater is water that accumulates at a certain depth underground.
 Since limestone is so common, groundwater in most of the United States will pick up calcium and magnesium from limestone.
-Many municipal water supplies and all wells draw from groundwater, but the hard water minerals usually don’t get taken out unless a home or business has a water softener.
+Many municipal water supplies and all wells draw from groundwater, but the hard water minerals usually don’t get removed unless a home or business has a water softener.

-Hard water might not be a direct cause of kidney stones, but it is still a concern for many homeowners because of the damage it can do to plumbing and appliances.
+Hard water might not directly cause kidney stones, but it is still a concern for many homeowners because of the damage it can do to plumbing and appliances.
 The same calcium that we talked about before is still able to build up inside pipes and appliances.
-After enough time, calcium will cling to the walls of pipes and solidify, slowly reducing the flow of water throughout your home.
+After enough time, calcium will cling to the walls of pipes and solidify, slowly reducing the water flow throughout your home.
 Like plaque clogging arteries, hard water minerals can cause long-term damage to your plumbing.
 Appliances that use water are in danger of damage as well.
 Scale buildup from hard water can reduce the effectiveness of your dishwasher or cause it to fail.
 Scale buildup occurs inside water heaters, making water heaters work harder and use more energy to keep your water hot.
 Clothes washing machines work more efficiently when not burdened with scale buildup.

-It is a small price to pay to dump a few bags of salt in a water softener’s brine tank if it maintains the life of your appliances and helps you and your family enjoy staying hydrated.
+It is a small price to dump a few bags of salt in a water softener’s brine tank if it maintains the life of your appliances and helps you and your family enjoy staying hydrated.
 Contact your local WaterCare dealer today to set up a free water test.
 The test will identify what contaminants are in your water and how hard your water is.
-With all this information, your dealer can install a custom water treatment system so you can enjoy high-quality fresh softened, filtered water throughout your home.
+With all this information, your dealer can install a custom water treatment system so you can enjoy high-quality fresh, softened, filtered water throughout your home.